Learning Outcomes

 A temporary court order freezing funds owed to the judgment debtor by a third party (like a bank) and preventing payment to the debtor.

 If granted, the interim order is served on the third party (e.g., the bank) and the judgment debtor.
 The third party must freeze the debtor's account up to the amount specified in the order.
-The debtor has an opportunity to object.
+A hearing is then listed no earlier than 28 days after the interim order, at which the debtor can object.
+The order only captures money present at the time the interim order is served on the third party; later credits are not caught unless a further application is made.

 If there are no valid objections, or objections are dismissed, the court may make a final third party debt order, requiring the third party to pay the frozen funds directly to the judgment creditor.